tiacsys/bridle/doc/lpnb/doc_styleguide.rst

 Documentation style guide
 #########################

-|LPNB| documentation is written in two formats:
+|BRIDLE| documentation is written in two formats:

 * doxygen for API documentation
 * RST for conceptual documentation